coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 5.0.3 =
+* Upgrade now for Chinese character support and a fix for category import.
+= 5.0.2 =
+* Upgrade now to get the fix for PHP 5.3 compatibility.
+= 5.0.1 =
+* Upgrade now to get the fix for WP Customer Review add-on support.
+= 5.0 =
+* Upgrade now for high speed import, WP Customer Review add-on support, WordPress 4.7 Compatibility and much more.
 = 3.11.0 =
 * Upgrade now for WordPress 4.5.3 and WooCommerce 4.3.1 compatibility and other minor enhancements.
 = 3.10.0 =